 Also, 3D printed guns are banned in several countries, in some you can even go to jail by downloading the blueprints.

-3D printing myth #3: 3D printing market is still not stable enough
+Myth #3: 3D printing market is still not stable enough

 By definition, a stable market is “A market with low trading volume that can nevertheless absorb a large sale without a major change in price.
 In most low volume markets, a single large sale causes a big jump or drop in price because there are relatively few other sales against which to compare the large sale.
 The term is most common in foreign exchange.”